BjornBruns/AOC2021/README.md

 ## Running Swift files

 Most puzzles are solved with Python, but some are solved using [Swift](https://www.swift.org) as well.
-Swift is language developed by Apple, mainly used for iOS and macOS development.
+Swift is a language developed by Apple, mainly used for iOS and macOS development.
 Generally, it's not used as a scripting language.
 But hey, if it can be done - why not?
 See the instructions below if you have trouble figuring out how to run a `.swift` file.

 1. Make sure [Swift is installed on your machine](https://www.swift.org/getting-started/)
 2. Verify it's installed correctly by running `swift --version` in your terminal